Catalogue

 Click on the links in all caps and boldface for more details and soundbites

-Virtually all of the chamber music that RICHARD STRAUSS (1864-1949) composed was written before 1900 with the exception fo his STRING SEXTET FROM THE OPERA CAPRICCIO which initially was not intended to be a stand alone piece of chamber music but only as an introduction to the first scene of the opera.
+It is fair to say that JOHANN PIXIS (1788-1874) was a complete musician.
+He was a virtuoso pianist whom Parisian critics considered the equal of Liszt and Chopin.
+He was a touring soloist and he often toured as a member of various piano trios, first with his father and brother and then later with the Bohrer Brothers Anton and Max, Anton a virtuoso violinist and Max a virtuoso cellist.
+Pixis was also an important composer whose works were not only praised by critics but also were favorites with audiences.
+In Paris, when Lizst gave piano trio concerts with a trios by Beethoven and Pixis, the critics as well as the audience preferred the trios of Pixis.
+He wrote a great deal of chamber music and the Trio Concertant No.1 was a work he often took on tour with the Bohrer brothers.
+Virtually all of the chamber music that RICHARD STRAUSS (1864-1949) composed was written before 1900 with the exception of his STRING SEXTET FROM THE OPERA CAPRICCIO which initially was not intended to be a stand alone piece of chamber music but only as an introduction to the first scene of his opera Capriccio.
 However, soon after finishing the opera in 1942, Strauss changed his mind and permitted the work to published as a stand alone piece of chamber music.
 It is a work full of charm and elegance and one which can certainly serve for a shorter entee in a sextet concert.
-It is also well within the range of experience chamber music amateurs.
+It is also well within the range of experienced chamber music amateurs.

 While he was alive and throughout the first half of the 19th century, the name of FRANZ KROMMER (1759-1831) was routinely mentioned, along with those of Haydn and Mozart, as one of the three most important composers of string quartets from the classical era.
 (Beethoven being considered a Romantic era composer) Krommer's quartets were sought after by the leading publishers of the day and were immensely popular throughout Europe and even reached the United States.
 They could regularly be found along side of the quartets of Mozart and Haydn on chamber music programs.
 His STRING QUARTET IN B FLAT MAJOR was a typical example of a work which would appear on those programs but would also have been popular among Vienna's home music making amateur ensembles.